The Nissan Titan is a full-size pickup with lots of power, ample capabilities and a level of refinement for price that adds to its appeal.

 The Nissan Titan has been recognized for its stout drivetrain.
 It comes standard with a 5.6-liter V8 and 5-speed automatic transmission.
-Although it doesn't have as much horsepower as others larger V8 choices or Dodge's Hemi, it's great on torque.
-We think a Titan will outrun many pickups and deliver competitive mileage to similar configurations; only the Tundra's 5.7-liter/6-speed automatic, Ford's 6.2 or twin-turbo 3.5/6-speed automatic and GM's 6.2-liter/6-speed automatic combinations challenge it.
-The exhaust keeps the V8 rumble so adored by truck buyers while eliminating the drone that could wear on long highway trips.
+Although it doesn't have as much horsepower as some of the competing trucks with larger V8 choices or Dodge's Hemi, it's great on torque.
+We think a Titan will outrun many pickups and deliver competitive mileage to similar configurations.
+Only Toyota's 5.7-liter/6-speed automatic, Ford's 6.2 or twin-turbo 3.5/6-speed automatic and GM's 6.2-liter/6-speed automatic combinations challenge it.
+Titan's exhaust keeps the V8 rumble so adored by truck buyers while eliminating the drone that could wear on long highway trips.
+It sounds terrific.

 Fuel economy is not great, but it's generally within one mpg of the competition and your driving style is easily responsible for three times that amount.
 The EPA ratings are 13 mpg City, 18 mpg Highway with two-wheel drive and 12/17 mpg with four-wheel drive.
 If you want a vehicle with this level of capability, it will deliver this level of fuel economy.

 We found the transmission responds smoothly and crisply as conditions dictate.
 A proper gated floor shift allows direct access to any gear without pressing any buttons, and a comfortable grip and good location adjacent to the driver's leg encourages one to use it.